START HERE: What does it mean to join LVC?

 View the Sneak Peek: Volunteer Application to see the questions on the application before you go online to complete it.
 You must complete the application in one sitting, and will not be able to save the application form after completing.
 Complete and save a copy offline before cutting and pasting into the online form!

 FEEL FREE TO SHARE the program poster below with friends, family, college, community, and others!

 There are many service programs out there, so take time to figure out which one is right for you.
 The Catholic Volunteer Network is a helpful resource to compare programs and LVC is proud to be named as a Service Program that Changes the World.
 You may also find links to all five ELCA-connected service year programs on the ELCA Young Adult Ministry webpage.

-- Fill out the actual online application.
+- Fill out the LVC APPLICANT INTEREST FORM.
 Those who apply early will have a greater selection of social justice placements.

 - Visit our Application Timeline page for the next steps in the application process.
-Potential volunteers will participate in a phone interview with LVC staff, as well as interviews with potential placements.
+Potential fellows will participate in a phone interview with LVC staff, as well as interviews with potential placements.